Conditioning the tanh-drift process on first-passage times: Exact drifts, bridges, and process equivalences: Abstract

 \section{Abstract}

-In this article, we consider the Bene\v{s} process with drift $\mu(x)=\alpha \tanh(\alpha x + \beta)$, with $\alpha > 0$, $\beta \in \mathbb{R}$, and an absorbing barrier at $x=a$.
+In this article, we consider the Bene\v{s} process with drift $\mu(x)=\alpha \tanh(\alpha x + \beta)$, with $\alpha > 0$, $\beta \in \mathbb{R}$, that is, the diffusion defined by the stochastic differential equation $dX(t)=\alpha \tanh(\alpha X(t)+\beta)\,dt + dW(t)$, with an absorbing barrier at $x=a$.
 After deriving the propagator and key associated quantities---the first-passage-time distribution and the survival probability---we then condition this process to have various prescribed first-passage-time distributions.
 When the conditioning is imposed at an infinite time horizon, this procedure reveals the existence of different processes that share the same first-passage-time distribution as the Bene\v{s} process, a phenomenon recently observed in the case of Brownian motion with drift.
 When the conditioning is imposed at a finite time horizon, the procedure shows that the conditioned Bene\v{s} process and the Brownian motion with drift under the same conditioning exhibit identical behaviors.
 This strengthens an elegant result of Benjamini and Lee stating that Brownian motion and the Bene\v{s} process share the same Brownian bridge, and it also connects with more recent findings obtained by conditioning two independent identical Brownian motions with drift, or two independent Bene\v{s} processes that annihilate upon meeting.
-Moreover, we show that several conditioned Bene\v{s} drifts converge near the absorbing boundary to the drift of the taboo diffusion, which motivates a parallel analysis of the taboo process itself.
+Moreover, we show that several conditioned Bene\v{s} drifts converge near the absorbing boundary to the drift of the taboo diffusion, i.e., the diffusion conditioned to never reach the absorbing boundary, which motivates a parallel analysis of the taboo process itself.
 Using Girsanov’s theorem, we derive its propagator, first-passage-time distribution, and conditioned versions, thereby further clarifying the structural relationships between Bene\v{s}, Brownian, and taboo dynamics.

 {\mathrm{E}} {\mathrm{Var}} {\mathrm{Cov}}